MonikaSuchoszek/beyond-the-known/_posts/en/2018-01-12-chinatown.markdown

 <img src="assets/Singapore/DSC09497.jpg">

 Few days later, I noticed durian flavour cookies, chocolate and candy in one of the Chinese supermarkets.
 Since I was very curious about the flavour, I bought bar of chocolate.
-How big my surprise was when I discovered tha these products smell like fresh fruits! :O Ugh....
+How big my surprise was when I discovered that these products smell like the fresh fruits! :O Ugh....
 I do not recommend to open any of them in a public places ;) Now the chocolate is wrapped tightly in a plastic bag and waiting on a balcony for someone willing to try it! :D

 <img src="assets/Singapore/IMG_20180112_18253884501.jpg">

 Chinatown is full of narrow streets, small shops, tailors where you can order a custom suit, which is fitted and ready in only 6h, massage places and restaurants.
 However, food here is very similar to what you can find in Maxwell center but at twice the price.
-I would reccoment to go for the cheaper and more authentic option, especially for tourists on a budget.
+I would recommend to go for the cheaper and more authentic option, especially for tourists on a budget.

 <img src="assets/Singapore/DSC09478-1-e1515723684531.jpg">